Burunduk1/wifi/README.md

 ]
 ```

-This tool will force network scanning and select top one in the list above.
+This tool will force network scanning and select top one available in the list above.